Graduate and undergraduates

 We hold formal and informal social events throughout the year.
 These include, but are not limited to softball matches, Summer parties, Christmas parties and games evenings.

-What skills do you need to be successful?
+What skills have you found to be particularly useful in this sector/profession?

 What are the minimum entry requirements?